 The initial stimulant effects of alcohol are why a lot of people drink in the first place.
 Whether you just want to have a little fun or you’re using it to cope with social anxiety, a lot of people love how they feel after their first couple of drinks.
 Unfortunately, it is easy for this coping mechanism to turn into a full-blown addiction.

-If you or a loved one are addicted to alcohol and need help, reach out to a treatment center to help you get back on track.
+If you or a loved one are addicted to alcohol and need help, reach out to an alcohol addiction treatment center to help you get back on track.
 Are you unsure if you need help?

 Have you done any of the following within the last year?